New eats! 7 bars, restaurants and boba shops that just opened in Tucson

 Donut Bar

-Hours: Monday through Friday 7 a.m. until they sell out, and Saturday and Sunday 8 a.m. until they sell out.
-The store will also be open Thursday through Saturday evenings from 5-10 p.m.
+Hours: 7 a.m. until sold out Mondays-Fridays, 8 a.m. until sold out Saturdays-Sundays.
+The store will also be open 5-10 p.m.
+Thursdays-Saturdays. facebook.com/donutbartucson

 Ni Hao Tea